+GENERAL PART 1:

-PART 1: GENERAL 1.01 Description
+1.01 Description

-- Work shall consist of furnishing and installing an OUPAK CORRUGATED CONCRETE WASHOUT in accordance with these specifications and in conformity with the plans. - Work includes preparing foundation soil, furnishing and installing leveling pad, washout and removal of washout. - C. The washout may be used for concrete, sediment, paint, drywall, stucco, or mortar
+- Work shall consist of furnishing and installing an OUPAK CORRUGATED CONCRETE WASHOUT in accordance with these specifications and in conformity with the plans. - Work includes preparing foundation soil, furnishing and installing leveling pad, washout - C. The washout may be used for concrete, sediment, paint, drywall, stucco, or mortar.